A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

-First, we trained a VAE-based Perceiver on the MMT-9 light curve dataset.
+First, we trained a VAE-based Perceiver (Perceiver-VAE) on the MMT-9 light curve dataset.
 Training showed expected convergence behaviour, with rapid initial improvement followed by gradual refinement.
-The loss values reduce consistently before plateauing at 0.0011 (train) and 0.0012 (validation) (Figure \ref{fig:train_loss_curves}, Left-hand panels).
-Additionally, when training a VAE, we optimise the latent to space to be well ordered using a KL divergence term (see equation \ref{eqn:kl_div}).
+The reconstruction loss values reduce consistently before plateauing at 0.0011 (train) and 0.0012 (validation) (Figure \ref{fig:train_loss_curves}, Left-hand panels).
+Additionally, when training a VAE, we optimise the latent space to be well ordered using a KL divergence term (see Equation \ref{eqn:kl_div}).
 This term measures how normally distributed the latent space is, and therefore can be interpreted as a measure of dataset heterogeneity.
-The KL divergence terms exhibit interesting dynamics - they increase early in training, peaking at approximately epoch 25, then gradually reduce and stabilise.
-This suggests the VAE initially encodes maximum information into the latent space, before finding a balance between reconstruction accuracy and latent space regularity.
+The KL divergence terms exhibit interesting dynamics: they increase early in training, peaking at approximately epoch 25, then gradually reduce and stabilise.
+This rise-then-fall dynamic occurs because we fixed the KL weight in our loss function as described in Methods Section \ref{methods:pre-training_strategy}, equation \ref{eqn:total_loss}.
+This means early in training gradients from the self-supervised tasks (reconstruction, masking, forecasting) dominate, so the encoder expands the latent space, encoding maximal information.
+As reconstruction errors plateau, the KL term's relative contribution to the overall loss grows, so the fixed penalty increasingly pulls the latent distribution back towards the prior, causing the subsequent decrease.
 The close tracking of train and validation loss suggest a good generalisation performance, without memorisation.
 Final KL Divergence values of approximately 0.86 indicate the model maintained a meaningfully ordered latent space whilst avoiding latent space collapse (recall that a KL divergence of 0 implies a normally distributed latent space, Figure \ref{fig:train_loss_curves}, right-hand panels).
 As a VAE loss function minimises the discrepancy between reconstruction and input data, the loss values can be interpreted directly as an error score.
-For our pre-training, the average validation error score was approximately 0.012\%.
+For our pre-training, the average validation error score was approximately 0.12\%.

-\subsection{Flagging of anomalous Space Objects in the MMT-9 Dataset during pre-training.}
+\subsection{Flagging of anomalous Space Objects in the MMT-9 Dataset during pre-training}